Prince Harry fails to show up for court, will give evidence on Tuesday | Entertainment

 MGN, now owned by Reach, apologised at the start of the trial for one admitted occasion that the Sunday People had unlawfully sought information about Harry, accepting he was entitled to compensation.
 The publisher has previously admitted its titles were involved in phone-hacking and has settled more than 600 claims at a cost of more than 100 million pounds ($120 million) in damages and costs.

 But it has rejected all Harry's other allegations, saying he had no evidence for his claims.
 Buckingham Palace is likely to feature prominently in Harry's cross-examination, with MGN arguing that some information had come from royal aides.
-'DISTRESS'

-In court documents, Harry says the impact of the alleged unlawful activities was to cause him "huge distress" and paranoia, blaming it for the breakdown of his relationship with ex-girlfriend Chelsy Davy.
-"Prince Harry was one of the most written-about individuals in these three newspapers," said Sherborne, saying some 2,500 articles had appeared about Harry's private life in the MGN titles.
+Sherborne said the suggestion there had been just one instance of unlawful information-gathering involving Harry was "plainly implausible."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)